KAthousand/sql-joins-lesson/lab/README.md

 ### Deliverables

-- A completed `queries.sql` that has SQL queries that accomplish the above four requests.
+- A completed `queries.sql` that has SQL queries that accomplish the above five requests.